 This tactic won’t work for every purchase, though.

 “I would be very wary of doing it with electronics though — anything with a serial number,” she warned.

 “Black Friday items tend to have different serial numbers … [but with] a particular toy that’s going to sell out, you have a really good shot at it.”

 If you know you’re going to shop at a particular store, you can save money or earn rewards by purchasing gift cards ahead of time.

-“Sites like Raise.com offer gift cards at reduced prices,” says Martin.
+“Sites like Raise.com offer gift cards at reduced prices,” Martin said.

 “You can also find deals at your local grocery store.
 I can go to Kroger and get a $50 gift card to Target — and when I do that, I’m actually going to get a good $7 off a tank of gas… Looking for deals with gift cards before you go shopping is another way to increase [your] savings.”

 With today’s technology, preparing for Black Friday is easier than ever.

 One of your first stops should be the websites of all your favorite retailers — both big and small.
 Sign up for their email newsletters and follow them on your preferred social media networks.